Last Updated on July 5, 2023

 The RV battery system is an essential component of your RV’s internal setup.
 It provides power to everything electric, from your HVAC system to your refrigerator.
 As an RV owner, it is important to understand how your RV battery works and how to manage it.

-RV batteries are made up of two distinct systems.
+RV Electric systems are made up of two distinct systems.

-A 120-volt AC system is a more powerful battery and is used to run major appliances in the RV.
-You need to be hooked up to shore power or running an electricity generator that can charge such a capacious battery in order to run this.
+A 120-volt AC system is more powerful and is used to run major appliances in the RV.
+You need to be hooked up to shore power or running a generator that will generate enough power to run such devices.

-A 12-volt DC system which charges when you’re hooked up, running your generator, or when you’re actually driving your motorhome.
-This smaller battery system powers things like overhead fans, interior lights, slides, and the water system, and can be used while the RV isn’t hooked up.
+A 12-volt DC system that charges when you’re hooked up into power, when you are running your generator or when you’re actually driving your motorhome.
+Trailers, Fifth Wheels, or Truck Campers don’t have this feature, they need to be set up separately to have their batteries charged while you are driving.
+Motorhomes usually come this way.
+This smaller 12V battery system powers things like overhead fans, interior lights, slides, and the water system, and can be used while the RV isn’t plugged into power.

 Now that you have a basic understanding of what the RV battery system consists of, there are important questions to consider.

 A battery bank is created when you join two or more batteries together.
 This increases voltage or amps when you need more power.
 There are two ways to create a battery bank.